 - Making sure that all work complies with the National Electric code as well as state and local regulations

 - Testing and inspecting electrical systems and components for problems by using special devices

 At the beginning of your apprenticeship, you'll be performing very basic tasks.
 But you will gradually get to carry out more and more complex tasks as you refine your skills and practical understanding of relevant concepts.
 By the end of your apprenticeship, you will likely be capable of performing a full range of construction- and maintenance-related electrical work at the journeyperson level.

 6. Get licensed or certified in your state and/or municipality (if required)

 One of the most important things to understand when exploring how to become a licensed electrician is that every state sets its own standards.
-In fact, some states (such as Illinois and Pennsylvania) don't license electricians at all.
-However, some towns and cities within those states do have licensing requirements.
+In most states, you need a license to be a qualified electrician.
+Some states (such as Illinois and Pennsylvania) don't license electricians at the state level; however, some towns and cities within those states do have licensing requirements.

 So it's important to contact your state as well the municipalities that you plan to work in.
 Ask them if you need a license to perform electrical work.
 In some cases, you may need a license in order to work as an employee of an electrical contractor.
 In other cases, you may not need a license unless you plan on starting your own electrical business.